Linsonng/Linsonng.github.io/index.md

 _Academic Supervisor: Dr. Da Guo, Prof. Xile Cao.
 Jan 2022~June 2022_<br> This is my graduation project.
 In this project, I cooperated with the engineers from Aidong Beyond Artificial Intelligence Technology (Beijing) Co., Ltd..
 Based on the private dataset of pedestrians in the factory provided by the company, I completed a pedestrian recognition model based on ResNet, in which I applied data enhancement and other methods.
 The final recognition rate is greater than 96%.
 Considering the needs of industry, this project ran with TensorFlow.

-Unfortunately, after communicating with the company, I realized that neither the detailed code files nor the training weights can be made public.
+Unfortunately, after communicating with the company, I realized that neither the full code files nor the training weights can be made public.

 **National University of Singapore Online Winter Programme: Artificial Intelligence and Machine Learning**<br>
 _Academic Supervisor: Assoc.
 Prof. <a target="_blank" href="https://www.linkedin.com/in/motani?originalSubdomain=sg">Mehul Motani</a>, Jan.
 2021~Feb.
 2021_